-- Blue jeans are allowed provided that they are not torn or tattered.
-No bib overalls.
-No writing on the pants. - Only Marquette or Marquette Academy T-shirts or sweatshirts are permitted. - Tennis shoes are permitted.
-NO flip-flops or slides
+- 1. Blue jeans are allowed.
+Jeans with rips, holes, or tears are not permitted even if patched.
+Bib overalls are not permitted.
+Jeans are not to have any writing on them. - 2.
+Only Marquette or Marquette Academy T-shirts or sweatshirts are permitted. - 3.
+Tennis shoes are permitted.